A Human Work: Cultural references and themes

 The episode's pivotal theme is interpersonal communication.
-In "A Human Work", the psychology of Shinji and of Misato is deepened.
-Shinji finishes the first part of his path in the episode.
-The installment also centers around the different aspects of Misato's psychology; she wears various masks and shows herself to be an elder sister, a rough spinster and daring soldier at the same time, confusing Shinji.
+As noted by writer Álvaro Arbonés, up until the fourth episode, "Hedgehog's Dilemma", everything is filtered through Shinji's point of view; "A Human Work" and the other episodes in this narrative segment introduce the other characters' points of view instead.
+In "A Human Work", the relationship between Shinji and Misato is deepened.
+Shinji also finishes the first part of his path in the episode.
+In the first scenes, he addresses Misato like a younger brother, urging her not to let her friends see her half-dressed.
+Misato then reveals that she's going to a school teacher meeting because it's part of her job, and Shinji reacts with a somber tone, having developed a strong attachment to her; at the end of the scene, Misato speaks on the phone with the Nerv men who are watching Shinji.
+The installment also centers around the different aspects of Misato's psychology; she wears various masks with Shinji and shows herself to be an elder sister, a rough spinster, and a daring soldier at the same time, confusing him.
+Frustrated by Misato's messy private life, Shinji also says to understand why she's still single at 29 in one scene.
 At the end of the episode, Shinji notices Misato shows her coarser, vulnerable side because he is part of her family; after the event, the psychological distance between the two lessens.
 Japanese magazine Newtype noted how Shinji had a passive attitude until the Jet Alone affair, in which "he is genuinely worried about someone else for the first time".
-Misato also tries to stop the Jet Alone "with the hands of man" in "A Human Work".
-Optimism and hope towards human abilities are themes already present in earlier works of Hideaki Anno, like Gunbuster and Nadia: The Secret of Blue Water.
+Misato's plan is based on human intuition instead, a theme that will be introduced again in the twelfth episode.
 Furthermore, according to writer Virginie Nebbia, "Human Work" draws a clear metanarrative parallel between Nerv and Gainax.
 Misato and the others complain about their salaries as they try to save the world, similar to the members of Gainax, a group of enthusiasts who have been involved in animation for years despite economic insecurity.